 - LIABILITY AND INSURANCE

-- Contractor shall defend, indemnify and hold harmless Matson, its affiliated companies and their officers, directors, agents and employees, from and against all claims, suits (including counsel fees and other expenses of claims or suits, whether groundless or not), liabilities, judgments, and awards on account of and damage to property or any injury or death to persons, together with incidental and consequential damages, which may be caused or be alleged to have been caused in whole or in part by the negligence or other fault of Contractor or any subcontractor or by any failure of merchandise or work performed to conform to warranty.
+- Contractor shall defend, indemnify and hold harmless Matson, its affiliated companies and their officers, directors, agents and employees, from and against all claims, suits (including counsel fees and other costs and expenses of claims or suits, whether groundless or not), liabilities, judgments, and awards on account of and damage to property or any injury or death to persons, together with incidental and consequential damages, which may be caused or be alleged to have been caused in whole or in part by the negligence or other fault of Contractor or any subcontractor or by any failure of merchandise or work performed to conform to warranty.